ajvondrak/xand/README.md

 3. `cd xand`
 4. `sbt run`

-This will run a simulation of the code from [fib.xand](https://github.com/ajvondrak/xand/blob/master/src/main/resources/xand/fib.xand), computing the 10th Fibonacci number.
+This will run a simulation of the code from [fib.xand](https://github.com/ajvondrak/xand/blob/master/src/main/resources/xand/fib.xand), computing the 10th Fibonacci number in memory cell 58 (also keep an eye on 56 & 57 to watch the previous two Fibonacci numbers used for the sum at 58).

+The simulation makes use of [`tput`](https://en.wikipedia.org/wiki/Tput) and [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), so it behooves you to run this in a Unix-y terminal.

+You can also run your own source with `sbt "run /path/to/your/file.xand"`.

 ## How It Works

 In layman's terms, `xand` is a binary operator that takes three arguments and gives you four times the power.
-It's literally infinitely more versatile than any ordinary computer instruction, because `xand` is an instruction from which all others can follow.
-[One instruction to rule them all.](https://en.wikipedia.org/wiki/One_instruction_set_computer)
+It's five times as versatile as any ordinary computer instruction, because `xand` is an instruction from which six others can follow.
+Even more, actually: this [one instruction to rule them all](https://en.wikipedia.org/wiki/One_instruction_set_computer) can be used to synthesize literally *any* possible instruction.

 Given